When selecting a pair of cans, it’s important to remember what you intend to use them for.

 - Provides an excellent depth of tone

-That said, the Sennheiser HD 25 has been the go-to, undisputed champion and king of the professional DJ headphones market.
+That said, the Sennheiser HD25 has been the go-to, undisputed champion, and king of the professional DJ-ing headphones market.

-In fact, these headphones are so well designed that they are often used as the benchmark against which all other DJ headphones are measured.
+In fact, these headphones are so well designed that they are often used as the BENCHMARK against which all other headphones are measured.

-This is not to suggest that the Sennheiser headphones are without fault, but when it comes to performing the specific tasks and in the specific settings of which professional DJ headphones are expected, the Sennheiser HD 25 DJ headphones pass with flying colors.
+But when it comes to performing the specific tasks and settings of which professional DJ cans are expected, I’d say the Sennheiser HD25 DJ headphones passes with flying colors.

-In regards to this, the Sennheiser HD 25 DJ headphones are by far some of the most comfortable on the market and this has more to do with their incredible lightweight than anything else.
+In regards to this, I think the HD 25 headphones are by far some of the most comfortable on the market, and this has more to do with how incredibly lightweight it is more than anything else.

-Materials Whereas most other brands are busy bragging about the different metals that they use for their professional headphones, the Sennheiser HD 25 DJ headphones use simple plastic.
+Whereas most other brands are busy bragging about the different metals that they use for their professional headphones, the Sennheiser HD 25 headphones use simple plastic.

 For most components, this poses little to no problem, but for a select few, this means that you might otherwise have to worry about planned obsolescence.

-Modular Thankfully, the Sennheiser HD 25 DJ headphones are not only excellent quality in terms of the audio profile, but they are also designed to be completely moddable.
+The Sennheiser HD 25 DJ headphones have excellent quality in terms of the audio profile, but I love how they also are designed to be completely moddable.

-While technically this does include vanity accessories designed to customize your pair of Sennheiser HD 25 DJ headphones, it extends to virtually every component of the DJ headphones.
+While technically, this does include vanity accessories designed to customize your pair of HD 25 DJ headphones, it extends to virtually every component of the DJ cans.

-As such, this means you do not need to worry if a component breaks or fails and can easily replace it yourself.
+As such, I find it quite convenient that this means you don’t need to worry if a component breaks or fails since you can easily replace it yourself.

-This feature alone makes these DJ headphones nearly future proof.
+This feature alone makes these DJ-ing headphones nearly future-proof.

-Thankfully, the Sennheiser HD 25 DJ headphones are designed explicitly to cut through all of the noise in a DJ booth or on stage and provide a measured sound response, so you can know exactly how your music sounds.
+Thankfully, the Sennheiser HD 25 headphones are designed explicitly to cut through all of the noise in the booth or on stage and provide a measured sound response, so you can know exactly how your music sounds.

-In fact, the sound strength of the Sennheiser HD 25 DJ headphones audio signal can be head in 120 dB of sound pressure.
+In fact, the sound strength of the Sennheiser HD 25 DJ headphones audio signal can be heard at 120 dB of sound pressure.

-Audio Quality Now that we know that the Sennheiser HD 25 has all of the formal idiosyncrasies related to DJ headphones covered, it is also important to note that these DJ headphones also produce a fairly good quality sound.
+Now that we know that the HD 25 has all of the formal idiosyncrasies related to DJ-ing headphones covered, I should also mention that these DJ-ing headphones also produce a fairly good sound quality.

-This is not to suggest that the Sennheiser HD 25 DJ headphones can compete with any of the high-end studio headphones, but that is not at all its intention.
+This is not to suggest that the HD 25’s can compete with any of the high-end studio headphones, because that is not at all its intention.

-Instead, the Sennheiser HD 25 DJ headphones use a lightweight aluminum voice coil to produce a range that is surprisingly broad with special attention paid to the bass and a total harmonic distortion below 0.03 percent.
+Instead, the HD 25 headphones use a lightweight aluminum voice coil to produce a range that is surprisingly broad, with special attention paid to the bass and a total harmonic distortion below 0.03 percent.

-V-MODA Crossfade M-100 – V-Moda has made quite a reputation in a short order in a large part due to the fact that they use some of the biggest drivers in the business.
+V-Moda has made quite a reputation in short order in large part due to the fact that they use some of the biggest drivers in the business.

-That said, they have not necessarily settled on a niche of any sort and are generally good at a variety of things without necessarily being the best at any.
+That said, they have not necessarily settled on a niche of any sort.
+Instead, they are generally good at a variety of things without necessarily being the best at any.

-In this case, it is worth noting that the V-Moda Crossfade 100s are twice as heavy as the Sennheiser HD 25 DJ headphones and do not provide nearly the same level of coverage.
+In this case, I should tell you that the V-Moda Crossfade 100s are twice as heavy as the HD 25 DJ headphones and do NOT provide nearly the same level of coverage.

 In fact, the V-Moda Crossfade 100s are not even designed to be used in settings with incredibly high sound pressure levels.

-Audio-Technica ATH-M50x – The Audio-Technica ATH-M50xs is another high-end pair of headphones that are still more affordable — as opposed to thousands of dollars.
+The Audio-Technica ATH-M50xs is another high-end pair of over-ear headphones that are still more affordable — as opposed to thousands of dollars.

-That said, these headphones definitely have a specific niche and they are made for music.
-On top of that, these headphones would work exceptionally well as a pair of studio headphones.
+That said, these headphones definitely have a specific niche, and they are made for music.
+On top of that, these headphones sound like they would work exceptionally well as a pair of studio headphones.

-Still, the Audio-Technica ATH-M50x DJ headphones are not designed to be used in the same settings as the Sennheiser HD 25 DJ headphones.
+Still, I wouldn’t say the Audio-Technica ATH-M50x DJ headphones are designed to be used in the same settings as the Sennheiser HD 25 DJ headphones.

-As such a true comparison is not meaningful since one either will work better than the other in their given setting.
+As such, a true comparison is not meaningful since one will work better than the other in their given setting.

-Pioneer HDJ-2000MK2 – Of all the DJ headphones that we have compared in our Sennheiser HD 25 review, the Pioneers are by far the closest that can truly compare in terms of setting.
+Out of all the DJ-ing headphones I’vewe compared in this Sennheiser HD 25 review, I’d say the Pioneers are by far the CLOSEST that can truly compare in terms of setting.

-Still, the Pioneer HDJ-2000MK2 DJ headphones do provide some of the best noise isolation which allows them to be used in limited contexts within a DJ booth or on a stage setting.
+Still, the Pioneer HDJ-2000MK2 DJ headset does provide some of the best noise isolation, which allows them to be used in limited contexts within a DJ booth or on a stage setting.